jreypo/jreypo.github.io/_posts/2019-12-13-deploying-a-kubernetes-cluster-in-azure-using-kubeadm.md

 ## Bootstrap the nodes

 SSH into the first node and execute `kubeadm join` from master `kuebadm init` output.
-If you did not take note of the command or more thant 24 hours have passed do not worry since we can easily reconstruct it with the following commands.
+If you did not take note of the command or more than 24 hours have passed do not worry since we can easily reconstruct it with the following commands.

 ```
 azureuser@kube-master-lab:~$ kubeadm token create